RealPendulum/RealPendulum/intro.md

 <an equation for force>

-What we know from physics, is that force is a derivative of {pęd} both on mass and speed.
+What we know from physics, is that force is a derivative of momentum both on mass and speed.
 Here we obviously assume, that the mass is constant.

 <an equation for force with derivatives>